immunefi-team/Bounty_Boosts/Alchemix/31390 - [SC - High] Precision Loss in FluxTokensolgetClaimableFlux.md

 # Precision Loss in `FluxToken.sol::getClaimableFlux`

-Submitted on Fri May 17 2024 17:44:47 GMT-0400 (Atlantic Standard Time) by @gladiator111 for [Boost | Alchemix](https://immunefi.com/bounty/alchemix-boost/)
+Submitted on May 17th 2024 at 23:44:47 UTC by @gladiator111 for [Boost | Alchemix](https://immunefi.com/bounty/alchemix-boost/)

 Report ID: #31390